Laurent888/myonlinecv-v2/src/data/portfolio/techlogger.md

 imagePath: "../../images/techlogger.jpg"
 category: "portfolio"
 url: "https://thetechlogger.herokuapp.com/"
+techUsed : ["React.js","NodeJS","MongoDB","Sass"]
 ---

 A fullstack application for a helpdesk service.
 Records logs from every team members.
 It uses Node.js and MongoDB on the backend.
-It uses React.js and Redux for the front end.
-All logs are saved in MongoDB database through an api that I wrote.